 You may pre-qualify for a Canada immigration program.

-If you are seeking employment, professional licensing or further study in Canada, International Credential Evaluation Service will help you to evaluate your formal for-credit educational programs of study for people who have studied in other countries and then determines comparable levels in Canadian terms.
+Use ICES report if you are seeking employment, professional licensing or further study in Canada.
+International Credential Evaluation Service evaluates your formal for-credit educational programs of study if you studied in other countries.
+ICES then determines comparable levels in Canadian terms.
 The results of an ICES assessment are provided in evaluation reports that are objective, consistent, and reliable.

 The estimated processing time for a Basic Evaluation Assessments is four (4) weeks from the date all required documents are received.